Ezeg0r/odin-recipes/README.md

 # odin-recipes

-In this project i demonstrate  my knoleges of html.
+In this project i demonstrated my knowledges of html.